Luce/ACLS Digital Archives Mapping Project

 SURVEY

-An online resource providing detailed information on collection content, holding institutions and means of access for significant digital source collections for China studies research
+An online resource guide providing detailed information on collection content, holding institutions and means of access for open databases and digital source collections for China studies research

-A knowledge base and guide to best practices for scholars and organizations seeking to digitize and preserve unconventional and grassroots archives
+A knowledge base and guide to best practices for scholars and organizations seeking to digitize and preserve significant collections of primary material

 COMMON ACCESS PLAN